We Found Love (music video): Accolades

 The video was included on many lists of the best music videos of 2011.
 Out of 50 videos, "We Found Love" ranked at number 21 on NME's Best Music Videos of 2011.
 A reviewer for NME called it, "an artful mini-movie of a promo, an ode to crazy, youthful love."
 It ranked at number 12 out of 25 on Slant Magazine's Top 2011 Music Videos.
 A reviewer for Slant Magazine praised Matsoukas' directorial skills, writing, "Melina Matsoukas's video projects (literally and figuratively) the fleeting rush of both young love and drugs—and the often fatal cocktail that's produced when the two are combined."
 The video was included on The Guardian's 2011 list, entitled "The best pop videos of 2011".
 As of January 2015, Billboard named the video as the second best music video of the 2010s (so far).
 The video received three MTV Video Music Award nominations, including Best Pop Video, and won the award for Video of the Year.
 The video received the Grammy Award for Best Short Form Music Video at the 55th Annual Grammy Awards which was held on February 10, 2013 at the Staples Center, Los Angeles.
+In a 2025 retrospective, Billboard ranked "We Found Love" as the greatest Video of the Year winner in the history of the MTV Video Music Awards.